birjj/r-EU4-styles/README.md

 In order for images to work you must manually upload the images in `resources` to the subreddit (under Moderator tools > Edit subreddit style) - the images in `resources/unused` can be ignored.

+### TODO:

+- Join all images that are used as background images into a spritesheet

 ## Preview

 <p align="center"><img src="preview.png" /></p>